hashicorp/vault/website/source/docs/install/upgrade-to-0.5.html.md

 makes it much more likely that the request will succeed rather than somewhat confusingly failing due to a lack of permissions on `auth/token/renew`.

-## Transit No Longer Upserts Keys
+## Transit No Longer Upserts Keys By Default

 Previously, attempting to encrypt with a key that did not exist would create a key with default values.
 This was convenient but ultimately allowed a client to potentially escape an ACL policy restriction, albeit without any dangerous access.
-However, this is now not allowed.
+However, this is now disabled by default.
+If you want to enable this behavior, you can use the `allow_upsert` parameter to the new `transit/config` endpoint to turn it back on.

 ## etcd Physical Backend Uses `sync`